New Jersey Pay Transparency. Single-State Compliance.

 Lauren accepts the adjustment.
 She doesn't sign a release.her lawyer tells her not to.
 The analysis reveals 11 more employees with similar gaps.
 You're back in Brennan's office in six months with a bigger number.

 Narrator Six weeks later, Lauren’s attorney files a Diane B. Allen Equal Pay Act complaint plus an NJDOL Wage and Hour complaint.
-The filing doesn’t just cover Lauren.
-It names 11 other women in the Jersey City office, all at L4 or L5, all paid below male comparators.
-The plaintiffs’ counsel is invoking the six-year lookback and seeking treble damages.
+It names 11 other women at L4/L5, all below male comparators.
+Six-year lookback, treble damages.

-"Please be advised that our clients, twelve current and former employees of Liberty Park Media's Jersey City office, have filed claims under the Diane B. Allen Equal Pay Act alleging systemic violations of NJSA 10:5-12.1, plus a parallel NJDOL Wage and Hour complaint.
-We are seeking the statutory treble damages with the full six-year lookback.
-We are also evaluating S-2310 claims for failure to disclose pay ranges in past internal promotion decisions."
+"Twelve current and former Jersey City employees have filed Diane B. Allen Equal Pay Act claims alleging systemic violations of NJSA 10:5-12.1, plus a parallel NJDOL Wage and Hour complaint.
+We seek treble damages, full six-year lookback.
+We are also evaluating S-2310 claims for past internal promotion decisions."

 The complaint-by-complaint approach lasted six weeks.

-Read Liberty Park Media's draft Compensation Policy.
-Click on any section that contains a compliance violation.
+Read the draft Compensation Policy.
+Click any section containing a compliance violation.

 Liberty Park Media Inc.